Psychedelic Gnosis: Historical and Archetypal Perspectives

 The West is currently witnessing a “psychedelic Renaissance” as a rapidly growing body of academic research demonstrates the medical value of psychedelic compounds for the treatment of conditions such as depression, post-traumatic stress disorder, drug addiction, and end-of-life anxiety.
-While this course offers students a grounding in recent developments in psychedelic neuroscience and psychotherapy, its primary aim is to place the contemporary resurgence of interest in psychedelics within a broader historical and mythic context.
+While this course offers students a brief introduction to recent developments in psychedelic neuroscience and psychotherapy, its primary aim is to place the contemporary resurgence of interest in psychedelics within a broader historical and mythic context.

 Widening our historical perspective still further to consider the employment of natural and synthetic entheogens in European alchemical, magical, and gnostic settings, we will find that a number of common themes in 20th and 21st century psychedelic literature have surprisingly archaic roots in the West, including the quest for a transmuting elixir, the awakening of the divine feminine, the discovery of an archetypal language, and more.